Hanshin Education Incident: The School Education Law

-The Korean ethnic schools in Japan were largely supported by the Communist Party of Japan.
-This was unacceptable to the Allied forces that were occupying Japan, as it was the beginning of the "Cold War with communism."
-The threat of an outbreak of a Korean civil war also caused the Allied forces to decide that ethnic schools must be closed, in order to curb any growth in communism within the region.
+Chōren was left-leaning in character, and allied itself with the Japanese Communist Party.
+This drew the ire of both the U.S. and Japan.

 In 1947, the School Education Law was enacted in Japan under the instruction of the Supreme Commander for the Allied Forces Douglas MacArthur.
 This required all schools in Japan to be accredited by the state and made Japanese the only official language of instruction.
 Korean could only be used for extracurricular activities.
 Since the ethnic schools did not comply with these regulations, General MacArthur instructed that all the Korean schools be shut down.
 As a result of the 1947 School Education Law, the Governor of Hyogo Prefecture ordered all Korean ethnic schools to close down on April 10, 1948.
 Thirteen days later, on April 23, Japanese police and military used force to close down schools by physically removing students and nailing the doors shut.
 The police and military then blocked the entrance to Nada and Higashi schools to prevent students from entering.